opener-project/opener-project.github.com/source/documentation/pos-tagger.md

 POS-tagger
 ------------

-Component that wraps the different existing POS Taggers based on OpenNLP.
+Component that wraps the different existing POS Taggers.

 ### Confused by some terminology?